Building international understanding through the Arts

 UK’s Philharmonia Orchestra from London in Astana

-The British Council will bring the UK’s Philharmonia Orchestra from London to Astana in November 2013, in partnership with Shell Kazakhstan.
+The British Council organised a concert of the UK’s Philharmonia Orchestra from London to Astana in November 2013, in partnership with Shell Kazakhstan and Air Astana.
 Acknowledged as a musical pioneer, with an extraordinary recording legacy, the Philharmonia is renowned for its quality of playing and for its residencies, music education and the innovative use of the latest technology in reaching new audiences.
 These, and the relationships it has developed with the world’s most sought-after artists, most importantly its Principal Conductor and Artistic Advisor, Esa-Pekka Salonen, place the Philharmonia Orchestra at the heart of British musical life.
 Throughout its history, the Philharmonia has sought new ways to bring its live performances to audiences worldwide, and has used new technologies to achieve this.
 Today, the Philharmonia can justifiably claim to be one of the UK’s most nationally-important orchestras.
 It is committed to bringing the same high-quality, live music-making that it presents in London to venues throughout the country.
 It also performs frequently in the great concert halls of the world.
 In 2013 the Orchestra’s plans include visits to Spain, Germany, France, Switzerland, the USA and Austria.
-In November 2013 the British Council and Shell in Kazakhstan organised the Orchestra’s concert in Astana with the support from Air Astana.

 Originally launched by the British Council in 2001, the Selector is an international showcase for the best new music the UK has to offer – a weekly, at Friday, one-hour programme from 22:00 untill 23:00 at Tengri FM that covers all styles of music, from indie, dubstep, folk, soul, electro and everything in between.The show features interviews, mixes and exclusive live sessions from some of the most exciting British artists.T